Indian court rejects Sahara chief's plea for release from custody

-NEW DELHI (Reuters) - India’s Supreme Court on Thursday rejected a petition by the head of the unlisted Sahara conglomerate to be released from custody and said the matter would next be heard on March 25.
+NEW DELHI, March 13 (Reuters) - India’s Supreme Court on Thursday rejected a petition by the head of the unlisted Sahara conglomerate to be released from custody and said the matter would next be heard on March 25.

 Roy has been held in a Delhi jail since March 4.
 He has not been charged with a crime and was not present in court on Thursday.